jsdclxvi/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.